griffinwt/nextale/README.md

 <img src="./images/sample_vectors.png" width="75%" height="75%">

 We see that Frozen and Mulan are on very similar trajectories and the angle between them is small.
 Contrastingly, The Shining is pointing in quite a different direction, with Batman Returns somewhere in between.
-Here is what that distance looks like numerically - the number in each cell represents the pairwise distance items.
+Here is what that distance looks like numerically - the number in each cell represents the pairwise distance between items.

 |                |   Batman Returns |   Frozen |   Mulan |   The Shining |
 |:---------------|-----------------:|---------:|--------:|--------------:|